r-craig73/e_commerce_site/README.md

 - [ ] As a user, my shopping cart should be cleared once I've completed my order.
 - [ ] As a user, I'd like to see the number of items in my shopping cart and the total cost of my order in the navbar (and not just on the shopping cart page).
 - [ ] As a user, I'd like to be able to see which items are on sale, along with the percentage they've been discounted.
-- [ ]
+- [ ] TBD

 ### Admin stories
-- [ ] As an admin, I should have full CRUD-L functionality to add products.
+- [x] As an admin, I should have full CRUD-L functionality to add products (as a user, not as an admin).
+- [ ] As an admin, I'd like to be able to feature certain items by using a "featured" boolean.